-In instances where a public hearing is held for the emissions inventory SIP revision, the EPA clarifies here what is required by EPA regulations to be published and present for public review.
-Because emissions inventory data can be voluminous, it is common to summarize that data for public hearing purposes.
-The EPA does not interpret 40 CFR 51.102 to require that at a public hearing, held in accordance with that provision, every database entry related to the emissions inventory must be summarized, presented, and/or made available.
+A public hearing must be offered for every SIP submittal, but a hearing does not need to actually occur if no one requests a hearing.
+The detailed requirements for public notice and hearings are given in 40 CFR 51.102.
+See also Attachment B of "Regional Consistency for the Administrative Requirements of State Implementation Plan Submittals and the Use of Letter Notices," EPA memorandum dated April 6, 2011, from Janet McCabe, Deputy Assistant Administrator for the Office of Air & hearing, held in accordance with that provision, every database entry related to the emissions inventory must be summarized, presented, and/or made available.
 Rather, the EPA expects that, in general, emissions inventory summaries would be the primary source of information for public review, so long as the detailed emissions inventory data are available to the public in accordance with the CAA and EPA regulations.
 Air agencies must comply with 40 CFR 51.102(d)(2), and 40 CFR part 51, Appendix V.